 The Pandas of Washington, DC

 The giant pandas are found along the Asia Trail at the David M. Rubenstein Family Giant Panda Habitat.
 There are both indoor and outdoor viewing areas where you can watch these treasured animals eating, sleeping, climbing, playing, and interacting with one another.
 The National Zoo’s giant pandas are among about 300 living in zoos and breeding centers worldwide and another 1,800 or so living in their natural habitat among the bamboo forests of China.

 The zoo’s first giant pandas, “Ling-Ling” and “Hsing-Hsing,” arrived in Washington in 1972, not as part of a research or conservation project, per se, but as a diplomatic gift.
 In February 1972, after 22 years of diplomatic separation between the United States government and the People’s Republic of China, President Richard Nixon and Mrs. Nixon traveled to mainland China as a symbol of thawing Cold War relations between the two nations.

-But as I said earlier, giant pandas are iconic, unique to China, and seen as a symbol of that nation.
+Giant pandas are iconic, unique to China, and seen as a symbol of that nation.
 What could America offer in exchange?
-The U.S. State Department and the National Zoo finally settled on the musk ox, native to Alaska, which the Smithsonian first had to purchase from the San Francisco Zoo before it could be offered to the State Department, and then to the White House, and be gifted to China.
+The US State Department and the National Zoo finally settled on the musk ox, native to Alaska, which the Smithsonian first had to purchase from the San Francisco Zoo before it could be offered to the State Department, and then to the White House, and be gifted to China.

-And the rest is now Washington, D.C. history.
-The giant pandas have become as much a part of Washington, D.C. life as the Washington Monument.
-It’s hard to imagine Washington, D.C. without the giant pandas.
+The rest is now Washington, DC history.
+The giant pandas have become as much a part of Washington, DC life as the Washington Monument.
+It’s hard to imagine Washington, DC without the giant pandas.